 Ramona Murphy Bartos is Deputy State Historic Preservation Officer and Administrator of the State Historic Preservation Office for the State of North Carolina.
 She is an alumna of the joint Juris Doctor / Master of Historic Preservation Program at the University of Georgia, and Emory University (BA History and International Studies).
 Prior to her position in state public service, Ramona practiced law for nearly a decade in Georgia as an attorney in private practice for both private and local government clients, and served as a city attorney.
 Ramona is now Vice President of the National Conference of State Historic Preservation Officers.

-Dan Becker is currently Owner and Manager of Heritage Arts of NC, LLC.
-He worked as Manager of the Long Range Planning Division for the Raleigh Department of City Planning from 2006-2015, and also served 25-years as Executive Director of the Raleigh Historic Districts Commission from 1986-2011.
-Prior to moving to Raleigh, he worked as an Associate with James Williamson/Carl Awsumb/Architects in Memphis Tennessee, which provided design services in restoration, rehabilitation, and adaptive use architecture.
+Dan Becker is Owner and Consulting Principal of Heritage Arts of NC LLC.
+He was also Main Street Grants Administrator for the North Carolina Main Street & Rural Planning Center in the NC Department of Commerce during 2017-18.
+He served 25-years as Executive Director of the Raleigh Historic Districts Commission from 1986-2011, and worked as Manager of the Long Range Planning Division for the Raleigh Department of City Planning from 2006-2015.
+Prior to moving to Raleigh, Dan was an Associate with James Williamson/Carl Awsumb/Architects in Memphis, Tennessee, which provided design services in restoration, rehabilitation, and adaptive use architecture.
 He previously served in Sidney, Ohio as Director of the River Corridor Project (a two-county program promoting recreation, conservation, and preservation along the Great Miami River), and as Secretary/Director for the Shelby County Park District.
 He completed eight years of service on the Board of Directors for the National Alliance of Preservation Commissions in 2006, including two years as board Chair 2004 – 2005.
 He is an ex-officio member of the board for Yates Mill Associates.
 Past service includes membership on the Center for Preservation Leadership Advisory Board of the National Trust for Historic Preservation.
 He has also been a board member for Mordecai Square Historical Society, Memphis Heritage, and Lowenstein House.
 He was awarded the 2007 Robert E. Stipe Professional Award by Preservation North Carolina.
 Mr. Becker received his Bachelor of Environmental Design degree from Miami University in Oxford, Ohio.

 Devereaux Bemis served as an Architectural Historian and Director with the Mobile Historic Development Commission, a department of the City of Mobile and private not-for-profit organization.
 He also served on the boards of Restore Mobile, the Downtown Mobile District Management Corporation, and the Maritime Advisory Council of Alabama.
 A founder of Friends of the DFF African American Heritage Trail of Mobile, he served for many years on the Board of the Alabama Trust for Historic Preservation serving in every leadership position.
 Devereaux is active in the community having also served on the boards of the Mobile Theatre Guild, the Mobile Arts Council, the September Celebration Task Force, and the Cathedral Square Committee.
 He is past president of Historic Mobile Homes Tour.
 He received his BA in Art History and Russian Language from the University of South Alabama.
 He also received his MBA from the University of South Alabama and was awarded a study tour of Mexico.
 His graduate work in Art History was done at Tulane University, where he was awarded a study tour of Western Europe.
 Devereaux lives in an 1839 house in downtown Mobile that is being renovated following damage by Hurricane Katrina.